citp/privacy-policy-historical/c/ci/cit/citizen.org.md

 ### Updates to This Policy

 This page reflects the current policy at any given time.
 It may be updated occasionally.
-It was most recently updated on May 21, 2015.
+It was most recently updated on April 4, 2016.

 ### Questions